-Record 782 students, graduates bag Sinda excellence awards
+Record 782 students, graduates bag Sinda Excellence Awards

 There were significantly more recipients across various categories than at any other time in the awards' 31-year run.
 For example, 96 students collected the award in the International Baccalaureate category - an increase of 75 per cent from 2021.

-This comes despite the past two years of Covid-19 being an incredibly challenging period for students, said Mr Wong, adding that students here had to adapt to online learning, coping with the stress of social isolation, and finding new ways to connect and work with their classmates.
+This comes despite the past two years of Covid-19 being an incredibly challenging period for students, said Mr Wong, adding that they had to adapt to online learning, coping with the stress of social isolation, and finding new ways to connect and work with their classmates.

 The award recipients affirm that there is a better way of living than settling for mediocrity, he said, adding that happiness comes by seeking excellence in all areas.